haskell/core-libraries-committee/README.md

 or opinions, as long as they follow [proper etiquette](#etiquette).

 We believe that in order to maintain such a central piece of software it is paramount to be as welcoming as possible to collaboration and new ideas.
-We seek to assess the ideas only on their merits, no matter where they come from, and to provide a smooth, consistent, and predictable contribution experience.
+We seek to assess these ideas only on their merits, no matter where they come from, and to provide a smooth, consistent, and predictable contribution experience.

 ### Truth seeking